Electronic Device Use Policy

 Greetings Mark Twain Middle School Community,

-I want to let you know about an important school policy change taking place starting the 2019-20 school year.
+I want to let you know about the return of an important school policy taking place this school year.
 All personal electronic devices are to be “Off and Away for the Day.”
-This is a change from previous years when teachers set individual policies within their classrooms, and students were permitted to use cell phones and personal electronic devices before classes started.
-Under this new policy, students observed using a device will have that device confiscated by a teacher, grade-level administrator, or safety and security personnel.
-The device can be picked up by the student’s parent/legal guardian from 2:30 – 4:45 pm in Twain’s B-Wing office.
+Under this policy, students observed using a device will have that device confiscated by a teacher, grade-level administrator or safety and security personnel.
+The device can be picked up by the student’s parent/legal guardian from 2:30 to 4:45 pm in Twain’s Special Education/After School Program Office.

-As a technology-forward school, Twain wants to promote appropriate digital citizenship.
-Our school staff has overwhelmingly agreed that this consistent, school-wide policy will help students be more present and engaged in their learning.
-The intent is to support students in their academic success by removing a major distraction and promoting face-to-face social interaction and connection.
+As a technology forward school, Twain wants to promote appropriate digital citizenship.
+Our school staff has overwhelmingly agreed that this consistent schoolwide policy helps students be more present and engaged in their learning.
+The intent is to support students in their academic success by removing a major distraction and promoting face to face social interaction and connection.
 Twain staff have observed that a cell phone on a desk, even when in use as a research tool, still provides too tempting a distraction.
 When it dings or buzzes, the minds of even the most conscientious student wanders.
 Studies tell us that it can take a brain up to ten minutes to reengage after responding to cell phone distractions.
 Phones are not only distractions for their owners but also are distracting for teachers and classmates.
 Students we interviewed as a part of this process, confirmed these assertions, albeit begrudgingly.